jeremy-washam/taylor-morrell/README.md

 # Taylor Morrell

-Built this website for my friend Taylor.
+I built this website for my friend Taylor.